caylemh/order-summary-component-main/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
-- Desktop-first workflow
+- Mobile-first workflow

 ### What I learned

 I'm continuing to learn more about layouts and CSS centering & styles.

+V2 - Going to improve my techniques in HTML and CSS.

 ### Continued development